 Additionally, we found two lines of evidence associating NAHR breakpoints with de-methylation: lower frequency of C to T SNPs in CpG motifs and an enrichment with de-methylated regions in sperm.
-NAHR have been previously suggested to be associated with hypomethylation, but the findings were debated with the notion that technical variability may explain the association.
+NAHR have been previously suggested to be associated with hypomethylation38, but the findings were debated with the notion that technical variability may explain the association39.
 In our SNP aggregation analysis we used only those sites where SNPs from whole genome sequencing could be confidently determined.
 This is about 70% of the genome with most of the repetitive regions being masked out.
 De-methylated regions in sperm used in our study were determined from comparative analysis of methylation profile in sperm and embryonic cell, and such comparative analysis is not likely to be influenced by technical artifacts.
-We, thus, argue that the observed association of NAHR breakpoint with de-methylation, though not as strong as Li et al. suggested, is real and corroborates association with open chromatin.
+We, thus, state that the observed association of NAHR breakpoints with de-methylation is not artificial, though not as strong as Li et al. suggested38.
+It also corroborates association of NAHR breakpoints with open chromatin.
 The association of NAHR with early replication timing is also stunning.
 By the time of chromosome segregation, DNA replication is complete and replication time should not play a role.

-We, therefore, hypothesize that a fraction of structural variations mediated by NAHR could originate in early embryonic and germ cells without replication and then be passed on through the germline.
-Open/active chromatin unpacks DNA that is easy to melt and may contain single-stranded DNA, for example, as a result of transcriptional activity.
-Such DNA can serve as a template in double strand break repair pathway for breaks in homologous region(s) that are close in space and thereby likely to be from the same chromosome.
-In fact, intramolecular NAHR, which is homologous recombination between regions of the same continuous chromosome, has been previously suggested, and the consequence of such an event would be generation of a deletion and a piece of extra-chromosomal circular DNA (eccDNA). eccDNA was recently extensively analyzed in mouse somatic tissues and human cancer cell-lines.
+Based on all these observations, we hypothesize that a fraction of structural variations mediated by NAHR could originate in germ and early embryonic cells without the cells replicating DNA and dividing.
+Open/active chromatin contains unpacked DNA that is easy to melt and may contain single-stranded DNA, for example, as a result of transcriptional activity.
+Such DNA can serve as a template in double strand break repair pathway for breaks in homologous region(s) that are close in space and thereby likely to be from the same chromosome32.
+In fact, intramolecular NAHR, which is homologous recombination between regions of the same continuous chromosome, has been previously suggested40,41, and the consequence of such an event would be generation of a deletion and a piece of extra-chromosomal circular DNA (eccDNA). eccDNA was recently extensively analyzed42 in mouse somatic tissues and human cancer cell-lines.
 The striking observation was that eccDNA was enriched in CpGs and exons, supporting the suggestion that unpacked DNA is a requirement for eccDNA generation.
 The length of eccDNA circles was typically 200-400 bps, but could be as long as 2,000 bps, consistent with median of 418 bp for NAHR deletions in our set.
-The association with early replication timing in our hypothesis is transient through open chromatin, which replicates first.
+The association with early replication timing in our hypothesis is transient through open chromatin, which replicates first43.

 The association of TEI breakpoints with SNP density, conservation, open chromatin and histone marks was similar to that of NH breakpoints, but less pronounced.
 We think this is due to TEIs, as bona fide insertions, are likely to disrupt only a few bases around insertion sites and, thus, are less likely to have deleterious effect as compared to NH deletions spanning from hundreds to millions of bases.
-TEI association with de-methylation in sperm is a known phenomenon that we confirmed in our study.
+TEI association with de-methylation in sperm is a known phenomenon31 that we confirmed in our study.